-The Indigenous Governance Awards were established to identify, celebrate and promote outstanding governance in Aboriginal and Torres Strait Islander organisations, projects and initiatives across the nation and their ability to organise, govern and self-determine their communities’ futures.
+The Indigenous Governance Awards were established to identify, celebrate and promote outstanding governance in Aboriginal and Torres Strait Islander organisations and groups across the nation and their ability to organise, govern and self-determine their communities’ futures.

-The Australian Indigenous Governance Institute, Reconciliation Australia, and the BHP Foundation proudly partner to deliver the Indigenous Governance Awards, which have been running biennially since 2005.
+The Australian Indigenous Governance Institute and Reconciliation Australia, with the support of the BHP Foundation, proudly partner to deliver the Indigenous Governance Awards.
+The Awards have been running biennially since 2005.

 2024 Winners and Finalists